 - Answer the allegations

 Your first step in filing an answer to a debt collection lawsuit is to respond to each allegation in the Complaint.
 Start by creating numbered paragraphs that mirror the numbering in the Complaint.
 In each numbered paragraph you state briefly whether you admit each allegation, deny each allegation, or don’t know whether each allegation is true or not.
 A sample form is available for download.
+We highly recommend you hire a lawyer to help you draft an Answer rather than using that form or any other template answer to the debt collection lawsuit, however.

 Be sure not to leave any allegations unanswered.
 Deny everything you can honestly deny.
 Do not try to explain why you can’t pay the debt if that is an issue.
 The allegations are your focus.
 Each one is either true, false, or you don’t know the answer.